This glossary includes various terms relevant to the contents of this site.

 The authority originally responsible for the oversight of IP address allocation; the coordination of the assignment of protocol parameters provided for in Internet technical standards; and the management of the DNS, including the delegation of TLDs and oversight of the root name server system.
 Under ICANN, IANA continues to distribute addresses to the regional Internet registries, coordinate with the IETF and others to assign protocol parameters, and oversee the operation of the DNS.

-The nonprofit organization that manages and coordinates the Domain Name System.
+The nonprofit organisation that manages and coordinates the Domain Name System.
 It focuses on preserving the stability of the Internet; promoting competition; achieving broad representation of global Internet communities; and developing policy through bottom-up, consensus-based processes.

 A large, open international community of network designers, operators, vendors and researchers concerned with the evolution of Internet architecture and the smooth operation of the Internet.
 The task force is open to any interested individual.